Pi Day 2025 [AI Conference]

 This is a "For Students, By Students" event.
 The goal is to promote the ownership of your math learning, to encourage you to talk about mathematics, to share your joy of learning mathematics, to develop better attitudes and mindsets needed to learn mathematics, to discover ways of overcoming difficulties or anxiety in learning mathematics, to connect mathematics with real-life applications, and to celebrate and share your victories in understanding mathematical concepts.

-Deadline to submit your research poster presentation: Monday, March 4
+Deadline to submit your research poster presentation: TBA

-(If you need Pi Club to print your poster, you must submit it online by March 4.)
+(If you need Pi Club to print your poster, you must submit it online by TBA.)

 We would like to invite you to make posters to showcase your research learning and present it at the Pi Day Conference!